oudeismetis/oudeis/content/blog/2020/gaming-with-4-year-old.md

 The game constantly forces you to change your perspective, move things around, and think about the position of things in the world.

-I've sometimes wonder if my daughter has object permanence as she regularly is "unable" to find a toy or other object in our house unless it is sitting right out in the open.
+I've sometimes wondered if my daughter has object permanence as she regularly is "unable" to find a toy or other object in our house unless it is sitting right out in the open.
 No more than two seconds of "looking" is spent before giving up and make one of us find it.

 This game helped us talk about that as a family and turned finding her socks into a game.